SoenkevL/scico/README.md

 ## 🎯 What is SciCO?

 SciCO transforms your Zotero library into an intelligent, searchable knowledge base using Retrieval-Augmented Generation (RAG).
-Instead of manually searching through dozens of papers, ask questions in natural language and get relevant excerpts from your sources.
+Instead of manually searching through dozens of papers, ask questions in natural language and get relevant excerpts with proper source attribution.

+The system focuses on deterministic, reproducible workflows: **PDF → Markdown → chunks → vector store** with optional LLM tooling for retrieval and question answering.

 ### **Key Features**

-✅ **Zotero Integration** - Direct connection to your Zotero SQLite database
+✅ **Zotero Integration** - Direct connection to your Zotero SQLite database or cloud API
-✅ **PDF Processing** - Converts PDFs to structured markdown with `marker`
+✅ **PDF Processing** - Converts PDFs to structured markdown with `marker-pdf`
 ✅ **Semantic Search** - Uses ChromaDB for vector-based retrieval
-✅ **Metadata Extraction** - Preserves authors, DOI, tags, and collections
+✅ **Metadata Extraction** - Preserves authors, DOI, tags, collections, and citation keys
-✅ **Interactive Tutorial** - Jupyter notebook to learn the system step-by-step
+✅ **LLM Agent** - LangChain-based retriever agent for answers with cited sources
+✅ **Web Interface** - Streamlit GUI for browsing collections and indexing items

 ---